aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsm-to-ots/_index.md

 ---
 title: Python XLSM to OTS - XLSM to OTS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLSM to OTS in Python.
-Python Convert XLSM to OTS saveformat.
-Python XLSM to OTS format.
-Save XLSM to OTS Python.
+Convert XLSM to OTS quickly and easily with Aspose.Cells.
+Python XLSM to OTS.
+Python Save XLSM to OTS.
+Save XLSM as OTS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLSM to OTS in Python., Python XLSM to OTS saveformat., XLSM to OTS Python., Python Convert XLSM to OTS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLSM to OTS in Python., Save XLSM to OTS using Python., Python XLSM to OTS saveformat., XLSM to OTS Converter., Python Save XLSM as OTS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}